mortazavilab/swan_vis/README.md

 .
 <img align="center" width="800" src="figures/wt_5xFAD_TALONT000593679.png">

 The first argument here is the gene's ENSEMBL ID, as we called the plotting functions in 5.a and 5.b.
 The second argument is a prefix for the output files to be saved.
-In contrast to the plotting functions in 5.a and 5.b, *plot_each_transcript* automatically saves each transcript's plot with the input prefix and the transcript's ID in each of the output file names.
+In contrast to the plotting functions in 5.a and 5.b, *plot_each_transcript_in_gene* automatically saves each transcript's plot with the input prefix and the transcript's ID in each of the output file names.

 ### 5.d: Swan graph plotting settings